Henry Bainbridge McCarter: Career

 While in Paris, McCarter became an apprentice in lithography to Toulouse Lautrec.
 He then returned to the USA and moved to New York to work as a graphic illustrator.
 McCarter drew illustrations for Scribners, Harpers, McClure's and Collier's magazines, among others.
 He also taught at the Art Students League of New York.
 In 1902 he accepted a position as a watercolor teacher and the first instructor of illustration at his former school, the Pennsylvania Academy of the Fine Arts in Philadelphia.
 He was an instructor there for the next forty years.
 Although he began as an illustrator, by the 1920s McCarter concentrated on watercolor and oil painting of still lifes and landscapes.

 According to the art curator W. Douglass Paschal, McCarter "sought a path merging the compositional structures, brushwork and strong coloration of the Post-Impressionists and Fauves he admired."
 McCarter became a strong advocate for modernism among his students at PAFA.
 Students who McCarter influenced included Franklin C. Watkins, Charles Demuth, Norman Carton, and Arthur B. Carles.

 Awards

-Prizes awarded to McCarter included: bronze medal at the Buffalo Exposition (1901), silver medal at the Louisiana Purchase Exposition (1904), gold medal at the Panama–Pacific International Exposition (1915), the Beck Prize at the Pennsylvania Academy of Fine Arts (PAFA), the Joseph Pennell Memorial Prize for watercolor, PAFA (1940), the gold medal from Art Club of Philadelphia (1936), Temple Gold Medal at the 134th Annual Exhibition of Pennsylvania Academy of the Fine Arts (1938).
+McCarter received numerous awards during his career, including: a bronze medal at the Buffalo Exposition (1901); silver medal at the Louisiana Purchase Exposition (1904); the Beck Prize at the Pennsylvania Academy of Fine Arts (PAFA (1906); gold medal at the Panama–Pacific International Exposition (1915); the Joseph Pennell Memorial Prize for watercolor (PAFA (1940); the gold medal from the Art Club of Philadelphia (1936); and the Temple Gold Medal at the 134th Annual Exhibition of Pennsylvania Academy of the Fine Arts (1938).

 He won the Fellowship Gold Medal for his “dreamlike and ethereal” oil painting titled Old Trappe Church in 1941.